lbke/ssr-theory/readme.md

 If you believe some work should appear in this section, please reach us out: contact@lbke.fr.
 We use the definitions provided by the 2 current big players of the Jamstack ecosystem as our work-basis, namely Netlify, through the Jamstack.org website (https://jamstack.org/) and Vercel, through the Next.js framework (https://nextjs.org/).
-At the time of writing, Next.js proposes the most complete set of features for server-side rendering, and therefor
+At the time of writing, Next.js proposes the most complete set of features for server-side rendering, and therefore has been chosen as the basis of our implementation.

 ## Definitions